enklein/Usability-Testing-Kit/contents/conducting-usability-tests.md

 ### Home/Start Screen Tour
 Read the brief script and let them look over the starting/home screen (excluding any initial login).
-* This is to get the more comfortable with thinking out loud while interacting with the product and to gauge how approachable it is.
+* This is to get them more comfortable with thinking out loud while interacting with the product and to gauge how approachable it is.
 * The participant is not allowed to interact with the screen, only scroll.
 * This will also help to see if the nature of the product is clear.
 Can users figure out what this thing is?
 * This allows you to also gauge how much domain knowledge the user might have as well — how much they might already know about the product and what it's for.